Southwestern Egg Muffins

 - 1 red bell pepper, diced

 - 1 cup cheddar or Mexican blend cheese, shredded

 - Preheat the oven to 375 °F. Spray a 12-well muffin tin well with cooking spray.

 - In a large bowl, whisk the eggs and salsa together until yolks are broken and well combined.
 Stir in the spices.

-- Divide the chopped vegetables and cheese among the 12 wells of the muffin tray.
+- Divide the chopped vegetables, beans, and cheese among the 12 wells of the muffin tray.
 Pour in the egg into each muffin cup, filling almost to the top.
-Stir each well with a fork to coat vegetables beans with the eggs.
+Stir each well with a fork to coat vegetables and beans with the eggs.

 - Bake for 25 minutes, or until egg muffins rise and set.
 Allow eggs to cool for 5 minutes in the pan, then run a knife around the edge of the wells and remove with a spoon.